-I,
+I, authorize

 (School/Program)

-to release the following information to the individual(s) listed below.
+(School/Program) to release the following information to the individual(s) listed below.
 Information to be released:

-Individual(a): (atudant abauld initial
+Infor tion to be released:

-murvidual(s). (student should initial each box he/she wishes the information to be shared with)
+Individual(s) student should initial each box he/she wishes the info rmation to be shared with)

+[] N ne [] Name

+[] Name

 [] Name [] Name

 [] Name [] Name

-[] Name [] Name

-(specify ending date) or until can information will be kept confidential nceled by the undersigned in writing.
-I understand the al and will not be shared with any other agency without my read/reviewed with me and I understand its content.
+This release of confidential information is only valid from the date of signature to (specify ending date) or until canceled by the undersigned in writing.
+I understand the information will be kept confidential and will not be shared with any other agency without my consent.
+This release form has been read/reviewed with me and I understand its content.

 Student Signature

-Date